Haringey Heartlands and Wood Green - proposed changes to bus routes 91, N91, 123 and 232

 Will routes 123 and 232 be extended elsewhere to recover from the journey loss?

-Alex69420 asked 6 months ago
+Alex69420 asked about 1 year ago

 Thank you for your questions.
 As part of the proposals, route 232 would be extended from Wood Green Station to Haringey Heartlands after being cut back from Turnpike Lane Station.
 The proposals do not include further plans to extend route 123.